xen-troops/meta-xt-prod-devel-rpi5/README.md

 ## System Requirements

-Below dependencies have to be satisfied before start building project:
+The following dependencies must be satisfied before starting to build the project:

 [Moulin requirements](https://moulin.readthedocs.io/en/latest/about.html#requirements-and-installation)